Updated: Mar 22

 The exact reason your Crew completes regular Crew Training is to help minimise the number of Incidents and Accidents occurring.
-Unfortunately, though, when you are dealing with ever-changing weather conditions, various crew personalities, worn and often older equipment all mixed in with salt air, things happen.
+Unfortunately, though, when you are dealing with ever-changing weather conditions, various crew personalities, and worn and often older equipment all mixed in with salt air, things happen.
 It's a fact.
-Your job as a leader though, is to prevent, reduce the risks and educate your crew, that if the worse was to happen, they have the knowledge and skills to deal with it.
+Your job as a leader though is to prevent, reduce the risks and educate your crew, that if the worse was to happen, they have the knowledge and skills to deal with it.

 Providing detailed descriptions of a marine incident, including context and how it is being managed, helps any Marine Manager understand the risks, and ideally prompts change or influences a response, encouraging your Crew to report unusual events.

 Having an informed picture of the risks affecting the operation

 Build an accurate and reliable record of Events to help guide Crew Training, education and compliance activities.

 Provide insights and trends to encourage safety policies and systems are continuing to be developed effectively and purposefully.

 Provide your Crew with the assurance that the safety culture is continually improving.

 By reporting Incidents and Accidents, you also meet your reporting obligations under Maritime law.

 Along with meeting your compliance obligations, with SeaLogs, you can capture much more than just the Incidents & Accidents.
 With a SeaLogs customisable Events section; you can record details of anything unusual for example:

 Additional Safety briefings